antarahleet/vortexsync/cursor_log.md

 - **`.env.example` Created**: An example environment file was created to serve as a template for future users.
 - **`README.md` Created**: A detailed README was written, providing a project overview, feature list, and step-by-step setup and run instructions.
 - **GitHub Commit**: The entire project was successfully committed to a new GitHub repository, marking the completion of the development cycle.

+## 14. Real-time Progress View

+To provide a better user experience, the final feature implemented was a real-time progress log that mimics a CLI interface.
+This required a significant refactoring of the backend-frontend communication.

+- **Backend Refactoring (Generators & Streaming)**:
+    - All core Playwright functions (`run_migration`, `run_expired_migration`, and the utilities in `boldtrail_utils.py`) were converted from standard functions into **generator functions**.
+Instead of `print()`ing their status, they now `yield` each log message as it occurs.
+    - A new `stream_wrapper` decorator was created in `app.py` to handle these generators.
+It wraps the generator's output in a streaming `Response` using the **Server-Sent Events (SSE)** protocol (`mimetype='text/event-stream'`).
+    - The API endpoints (`/api/run-migration`, `/api/migrate-expireds`) were updated to use this streaming response mechanism.

+- **Frontend Implementation (CLI Display & EventSource)**:
+    - The main UI in `frontend/src/app/page.tsx` was overhauled to include a new state, `isMigrating`, which conditionally renders a "CLI" display.
+    - This display is a styled `div` with a dark background and monospaced, green/yellow text, which automatically scrolls to the bottom as new messages arrive.
+    - A `startStream` function was created that uses the browser's `fetch` API to make a `POST` request to the backend.
+It then reads the resulting response body as a stream.
+    - As data chunks arrive, they are decoded, parsed as Server-Sent Events, and appended to a `logMessages` state array, causing the CLI display to update in real-time.
+    - When the backend sends a special `__DONE__` message, the stream is closed, and the user is presented with a button to close the log and return to the main view.

+- **Final Commit**: All changes for the real-time logging feature were committed and pushed to the GitHub repository, completing the project's feature set.

+## 15. Deployment Troubleshooting

+The deployment process to Fly.io encountered an issue where the `fly` CLI command, after initially working, suddenly became unrecognized by PowerShell (`The term 'fly' is not recognized...`).

+- **Diagnosis**: This was identified as a `PATH` environment variable issue.
+The installer had updated the system's PATH, but the change had not been picked up by the active terminal session.
+Restarting the terminal did not resolve the issue immediately.
+- **Solution**: The problem was bypassed by using the full, absolute path to the executable (`C:\Users\antar\.fly\bin\flyctl.exe`) for all subsequent CLI calls.
+This ensures the command is found regardless of the shell's current `PATH` configuration.

+## 16. Deployment and Troubleshooting on Fly.io

+The deployment process involved a lengthy and iterative debugging cycle to resolve several issues that only appeared in the production environment.

+1.  **Initial `ModuleNotFoundError`**: The first deployment failed because the Python script couldn't find the `backend` module.
+    -   **Incorrect Fix #1**: `ENV PYTHONPATH=/app` and `python -m` were added to the Dockerfile.
+This did not work as it created a different path context issue.
+    -   **Incorrect Fix #2**: A `sys.path.append()` call was added to the script.
+This also failed to resolve the issue.
+    -   **Correct Fix**: The root cause was identified as an unused `from backend.utils.logger import log` statement in both `expired_scraper.py` and its dependency, `boldtrail_utils.py`.
+Removing this legacy import resolved the module loading crash.

+2.  **Fly.io App Suspension**: The application was being suspended after 10 failed health checks.
+    -   **Diagnosis**: The `fly.toml` was configured with an `[http_service]`, causing Fly.io to treat the script as a web server and ping it.
+Since the script does not listen on a port, the health checks failed.
+    -   **Correct Fix**: The `[http_service]` and `[[vm]]` sections were removed from `fly.toml`, correctly defining the application as a simple, non-web task.

+3.  **SMTP Authentication Failure**: The switch to Gmail for email reporting initially failed.
+    -   **Diagnosis**: The initial error with Outlook was due to Microsoft disabling Basic Authentication.
+After switching to Gmail, a `KeyError: 'SMTP_USER'` appeared in the logs.
+    -   **Correct Fix**: A single line in `email_reporter.py` was still referencing the old `os.environ["SMTP_USER"]` variable instead of the new `EMAIL_USER`.
+Correcting this line fixed the authentication logic.

+4.  **Playwright Headless Mode Crash**: After fixing the code issues, the Playwright browser began crashing inside the container.
+    -   **Diagnosis**: Logs showed the script was trying to launch a "headed" browser in a headless Linux environment.
+Several attempts to fix this by conditionally setting `headless=True` or defining a `viewport` were unsuccessful due to conflicting arguments.
+    -   **Correct Fix**: The final solution was to remove all conditional logic and conflicting arguments (`no_viewport=True`) and simply force `headless=True` while setting a large, fixed viewport size (`{'width': 1920, 'height': 1080}`).

+5.  **Build Cache Issue**: The final logic bug (incorrectly reporting success as failure) was not being reflected in the deployment.
+    -   **Diagnosis**: The Fly.io build process was likely using a cached Docker layer that contained the old, buggy version of the script.
+    -   **Correct Fix**: The final deployment was run with the `--no-cache` flag to force a complete rebuild, ensuring the latest version of all files was used.

+After resolving all of these issues, the application was deployed successfully, the migration ran, and a correct success email was sent.